ThingEngineer/ReactorForge/hardware/SpentFuel/README.md

 ReactorForge - SpentFuel
 ============

-SpentFuel is the code name for older prototypes that have provided a foundation for other models, learning experice and or headaches.
-They will likely remain here in storage.
+SpentFuel is where the older prototypes that have provided a foundation for other models, learning experice and or headaches are stored.
 Proceed with caution!

 Schematic and board designs are in CadSoft EAGLE PCB Design Software.